data0297/nlp/index.md

 >
 > **[Notes on Slides]:** Slides links will be updated throughout the term.
 >
-> **Aug 1:** Please refer to the Canvas for when the homework is assigned and due.
+> **[Notes on homework]** Please refer to the Canvas for when the homework is assigned and due.
 The homework itself is available on the course github repo.
 >
 >
 >